 Lineage of Trainwreck

 Home growers can expect the strain to do well both indoors and outdoors.
 The dualistic nature of the strain causes plants to grow tall and broad.
-Outdoor plants will be ready to harvest by early October and can produce a yield up to 24 ounces.
+Outdoor plants will be ready to harvest by early October and can yield up to 24 ounces.

 Grown indoors, a singular hydro plant of Trainwreck can produce three (2) to four (4) ounces per square foot.
 Generally, it takes the strain eight to ten weeks to flower.

 Trainwreck nugs tend to be dense with distinctive and thin green leaves coated with a healthy layer of resin.
 The green buds are slightly on the lighter side, streaked with orange hairs and covered in crystals.

 Where To Find Trainwreck

 You can find Trainwreck in Michigan, Massachusetts, Maine, Arizona, and California.
 Why not head over to Homegrown Cannabis Co. for the best Trainwreck seeds with a delivery guarantee.